Tales from Wales. Part 2: Pembroke Castle

 The massive marquee you can’t fail to miss in the background was in the process of being dismantled following a recent wedding reception.
-There’s no denying it’s a gobsmackingly gorgeous venue to tie the knot, although, from the number of tables, floral displays and swathes of silk linings we watched being carried out as we sat munching our lunch, it must have cost the happy couple a small fortune.
+There’s no denying the castle is a gobsmackingly gorgeous venue to tie the knot, although, from the number of tables, floral displays and swathes of silk drapery we watched being carried out as we sat munching our lunch, it must have cost the happy couple a small fortune.
 The mind boggles!

 For me though, my favourite part of the castle was The Great Keep.

 The magnificent round Keep is one of the largest and finest of its kind to be built in Britain.
-It was also the first building to be constructed as part of the Inner Ward.
-Over twenty-five metres high and sixteen metres in diameter, with a huge domed roof, the tower contained four storeys, each connected by an extremely tight spiral staircase leading to the battlements.
+It was also the first building constructed as part of the Inner Ward.
+Over twenty-five metres high and sixteen metres in diameter, with a huge domed roof, the tower once contained four storeys, each connected by an extremely tight spiral staircase that led to the battlements.

 I was the only one of us willing to climb to the top.
 Correction, would have if I hadn’t stupidly looked down from the fourth floor and got a sudden attack of the wobbles.
-Not to be recommended if you don’t have a head for heights. 😯 Which was a pity, because if I had overcome my fear and carried on, I would’ve been treated to an amazing view.
-And seen the large putlog holes that once held the fighting platform that could be used as an extra defence should the castle come under attack.
+Not to be recommended if you don’t have a head for heights. 😯 Which was a pity, because if I had overcome my fear and carried on, I’m sure the view would have been amazing.
+And given me the chance to see the large putlog holes that once held the fighting platform that could be used as an extra defence should the castle come under attack.

-The floors inside are long gone, but you can still see the Transitional Norman/Gothic arched windows/doors and huge masonry holes that held the timber supports of each floor.
+The planked floors inside are long gone, but you can still see the Transitional Norman/Gothic arched windows/doors and huge masonry holes that held their timber supports.